App Volumes architecture

 The Azure Marketplace workflow automation allows you to create new Azure file shares or use existing file shares.

-- If you have opted for the automatic provision of these resources then a Public IP address and Azure storage and file share are deployed only.
+- If you have opted for the automatic provision of these resources, then a public IP address and Azure storage and file share are deployed only.

 Follow the App Volumes Integration with Azure Virtual Desktop App Attach guide to understand the deployment workflow of the App Volumes management components, configuration of the Azure Virtual Desktops, and delivery of App Volumes packages.
-And the latest updates to App Volumes from the release notes.

 App Volumes with Amazon WorkSpaces Core & AppStream 2.0